firmai/ffood/README.md

 # FFOOD
 **Framework for Feature and Observation Outlier Detection (FFOOD)**

-The package is nice and simple and boils down to one command is nice and simple
+The package is nice and simple and boils down to one command.

 ```python
 outliers, features = tables(clean_data)